Twentysix26/Red-Docs/red/red_install_android.md

 This guide will explain on how to install Red onto Android.
 Keep in mind that this guide is made for Ubuntu, and commands may differ with Debian.

+There is no audio support on android at this time.

 ### Repositories